Cancer Patient Diet

 2. Dry Fruits:

-Dry fruits like almonds are a good source of protein; they can be a great and tasty snack.
+Dry fruits like almonds are a good source of protein.
+They can be a great and tasty snack.

 3. Peanut Butter:

 You will find many types of peanut butter in the market.
 Which is also not sweet; you can eat it by applying it on toast or roti.
+You can add it to your cancer patient diet.

 4. Paneer:

 The consumption of paneer cubes is perfect for health.
 Homemade paneer is better for your health than processed one.
+It can be a good part of your cancer patient diet menu.

 5. Sprouts: